MyPureCloud/developer-center-blog/source/2023-09-28-answer-call-via-api/index.md

 The following settings and behavior are required to support answering a call or placing a call using Platform API:
 - User's Phone/Phone Base Settings: Enable "Maintain Persistent Connection" at the phone or the phone base settings level (Genesys Cloud centralized configuration)
-- User's Genesys Cloud Desktop Web: Allow "Placing calls with another app" (Genesys Cloud Desktop - local/cookie setting)
+- User's Genesys Cloud Web/Desktop app: Allow "Placing calls with another app" (Genesys Cloud Web/Desktop app - local/cookie setting)
 - Custom code: Periodically generate calls (it can be to a destination that will disconnect almost immediately - e.g. an Architect Inbound Call flow) to maintain a persistent connection active.

+*If you are using Genesys Cloud Embeddable Framework, it is recommended to leverage `Interaction.updateState(action=pickup)` and `clickToDial(type=call)` actions, as this will provide full support for programmatic answer call or make call.*

 ***With Managed Phone and Generic SIP Phone (with broadsoft extensions support):***